 Choosing Your Puppy

-I may be having a litter in 2018.
-I also have an adult male available to the perfect home.
+We are expecting a litter in late November 2019.
 If interested, please fill out my Puppy Application.

 One of the most common questions I get from families waiting for a puppy is, how do you decide who gets which puppy?
 Will I be allowed to choose the one I want?